waggle-sensor/pywaggle/waggle/plugin/README.md

 #### publish_measurements()

-Publish current batch of measurements.
+Publish and empty the current batch of measurements.

 #### clear_measurements()

-Clear current batch of measurements without publishing.
+Empty the current batch of measurements without publishing.

 #### get_waiting_messages()